acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 # Conclusion and outlook

 Puhh, quit some work.
-Let´s resume what we have achieved so far:
+Let’s resume what we have achieved so far:

 We